lgblgblgb/mega65-utils/cpm/README.md

 ## Current problems and limitations

-* i8080 emulation is farily complete as the emulated opcoded, though there can be huge amount of bugs, not so much tested.
+* i8080 emulation is farily complete as the emulated opcodes, though there can be huge amount of bugs, not so much tested.
 Also now only "DAA" is not emulated, since the half-carry flag is not emulated at all, it's really a pain in the ass to do :(